• About me

 Tags

-ascent/descent, Augustine, conservatism, Eric Voegelin, Front Porch Republic, Gnosticism, Karl Marx, Mark T. Mitchell, Martha Nussbaum, modernism, Simone Weil, Thomas Aquinas
+ascent/descent, Augustine, conservatism, Eric Voegelin, Front Porch Republic, Gnosticism, Karl Marx, Mark T. Mitchell, Martha C. Nussbaum, modernism, Simone Weil, Thomas Aquinas

 Last time I discussed the relationship between the concepts of Ascent and of transcendence.
 I think there’s more to say about the latter.
 Last time I had noted two forms of transcendence: an Ascent beyond the physical world, and the “transcendence by descent” endorsed by Martha Nussbaum in which one transcends one’s own limits.
 But I think there’s also a third type found between them, one which I’ve spoken of before in other terms.